chef/chef-web-docs/content/resources/windows_user_privilege/_index.md

   end
   ```

-  **Enforce only Builtin Guests and Adminiistrator Gruops allowed for SeCreatePageFile Privilege**:
+  **Provide only the Builtin Guests and Administrator Groups with the SeCreatePageFile Privilege**:

   ```ruby
   windows_user_privilege 'Create Pagefile' do